The Method

 The failure is structural.
 The model applied the wrong cognitive operation.
 RAG can't fix this. it can only add more input to the same broken process.

 The RA²R hypothesis: if you can identify the correct cognitive operation for a task type and inject it as structured context before generation begins, you shift the probability distribution over outputs in a measurable, predictable direction.
-The model doesn't need retraining.
-It needs its reasoning channel opened to the right shape.
+The model does not need retraining.
+It needs a harness that channels its existing power into the right shape for the task at hand.

 This is why injection is pre-generation.
 A post-hoc filter checks outputs after the damage is done.
-A pre-generation constraint changes what gets generated.
-The cognitive vector activates before the first token.
+A pre-generation harness shapes what gets generated.
+The cognitive injection activates before the first token, channeling the model's power rather than adding to it.

 Six Reasoning Dimensions